 2. Chemical Irritants :

 Sometimes your baby may be allergic to a particular material touching their skin.
 If you are using cloth diapers, try switching to a natural fabric to avoid chemicals.
-If you are using regular disposables, turn to a chemical free disposable diaper or try cloth diapers.
+If you are using regular disposables, turn to using natural diapers or try cloth diapers.

 In many cases, the disposable wipes that you are using can cause skin irritations.
 I highly recommend using cloth wipes for wiping as they are so easy to use, works much better and void of all the nasty chemicals.